dagger/dagger/docs/current/guides/194031-kubernetes.md

 This Dagger Engine DaemonSet configuration is designed to:

-- best utilize local NVMe hard drives of the worker nodes
+- best utilize local Non-Volatile Memory Express (NVMe) hard drives of the worker nodes
 - reduce the amount of network latency and bandwidth requirements
 - simplify routing of Dagger SDK and CLI requests